How to cancel TalkTalk

 Ordinarily, if a broadband provider raises its prices, you can leave within 30 days of being notified.
 However TalkTalk is one of the few providers who guarantee not to raise prices during your contract.
 So this particular escape route won't be available.

-Can I leave if I receive low broadband speed?
+Can I leave if my broadband speed is slow?

 The answer is, maybe.
-Your contract with TalkTalk, gives it a responsibility to provide the speed it promised you.
-If your speed is much lower than promised, TalkTalk might have to let you out of the contract.
+When you sign up with TalkTalk you will be informed of the speed you can expect to receive.
+If your speed turns out to be much lower than promised, TalkTalk might have to let you out of the contract.
 On the other hand, if you were warned about low speeds before signing up, then an early exit fee will apply if you leave before your contract is up.

 If you are trying to leave TalkTalk this way, you should complain about your poor speed and keep TalkTalk informed if it doesn't not improve.
 This way you will have a solid case when you ask to leave.